How much do I take?

 How to take the powder?

 Put it in warm water or juice or applesauce etc and stir every once in a while for 10 minutes.
 Drink and enjoy.
-Some people claim all the “good stuff” is in the water and the mud at the bottom of the cup can be discarded.
+All the “good stuff” should be in the water and the mud at the bottom of the cup can be discarded.
 Personally I like getting it all down.
 Others simply take the dry powder, put it on their tongue and chase it down with some water.

 For pets (or you!) you can put it in their food.